clj-cryo/core/README.md

 # core
-Polylith repository of the core libraries for clj-cryo
+Polylith repository of the core libraries for clj-cryo.
+This page is the documentation for clj-cryo.